 Birding Gems of the Grassland

 Bobolinks float over the savanna with a bubbling song.
 The quiet “tsi-lick” of the Henslow’s Sparrow announces its secretive presence.
 The “rusty hinge” song of the Yellow-headed Blackbird rings unmusically from the marsh.
 The eerie yodel of Sandhill Cranes echoes from the center of the preserve.
-These are just a few sounds and sights of Rollins Savanna.
+These are just a few sounds and sights one might hear at Rollins Savanna.

 Birds To Find